tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 received more formal computational treatment in other domains, such as category learning Hu & Nosofsky (2024), language learning (Jones & Brandt, 2020), and function learning (DeLosh et al., 1997).
-A primary goal of the current dissertation is to to address this gap by adapting and applying modeling approaches from these other domains to investigate the effects of training variability in visuomotor skill learning and function learning tasks.
+A primary goal of the current dissertation is to address this gap by adapting and applying modeling approaches from these other domains to investigate the effects of training variability in visuomotor skill learning and function learning tasks.

 ## The current work